An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: Introduction

 In this manuscript, we are interested in investigating the analogous effect for CGWBs by studying the scattering of primordial gravitons and a toy model of thermally produced fundamental particle DM in the very early Universe with a mass of $m = 10\eV[T]$ and of spin-$s$ where $s \in \{0, \frac{1}{2}, 1\}$.
 The optical depth of scattering for these candidates in particular and any particles with a mass below the Planck scale is tiny.
 However, even if the distortion from these particles is observationally immeasurable, the optical depth of scattering for stars and primordial black holes from Compton scattering is $\tau_{\rm stars} = 10^{-8}$ and $\tau_{\rm PBH} = 10^{-5}$ for $M = 10^{-12} M_\odot$ \cite{Cusin19}.
 Thus, developing the formalism with this toy model will be useful for its application to more observationally interesting massive objects.

-The paper is organized as follows: in Section \ref{CGWB} we provide a brief review of the formalism of the primordial CGWB.
-In Section \ref{dhk eff} we derive the gravitational analog to the SZ effect on cosmological backgrounds.
-In Section \ref{dark matter} we provide the Beyond the Standard Model (BSM) models that could make an imprint on cosmological backgrounds, and in Section \ref{discuss} we conclude with some remarks and directions for future work.
+The paper is organized as follows: in Section~\ref{CGWB} we provide a brief review of the formalism of inflationary GWs.
+In Section~\ref{dhk eff} we derive the gravitational analog to the SZ effect on cosmological backgrounds.
+In Section~\ref{dark matter} we provide the Beyond the Standard Model (BSM) models that could make an imprint on cosmological backgrounds, and in Section~\ref{discuss} we conclude with some remarks and directions for future work.

 \paragraph{Conventions}